The newsletter is free. It is sent out by email, usually on the first saturday in every month. The text is also posted online.

 Issues contain comments and feedback on previous issues, items on language that have attracted my attention, answers to readers’ questions, and linguistic blunders that correspondents have found in the press.

-We have three channels available.
+We have two channels available.

 Monday to Friday a random piece from the archives is posted on Twitter and Facebook.
 You can also access this by RSS.

 The World Wide Words newsletter mailing list is operated and managed on a Mailman list server which the editors of the LINGUIST list at Indiana University have very kindly made available.

 Recently added or updated